Skip to main content

 3.4 Attaching the IAM Role to the runner

-Once the private runner group is created, please attach the created role from step 3.1 to the runner.
+Once the private runner instance(s) are created, please attach the created role from step 3.1 to each runner.